 The Burrell Avenue Developments property has been mortgaged under a bank loan.
 Refer to Note 15 for further information.

-The Glenvale Devine Road Development, Park Avenue Development and the Stafford Residence Development have been mortgaged under an external, third-party loan.
+The Park Avenue Development, Bryna Parade Development and Livingstone Street Residence Development have been mortgaged under external, third-party loans.
 Refer to Note 15 for further details.